Facebook Clamps Down On Posts, Ads That Could Undermine U.S. Presidential Election

 But there is a new wrinkle for the Nov.
 3 vote, Zuckerberg said.
 He noted that while Facebook has removed dozens of international networks that spread bogus stories, "we're increasingly seeing attempts to undermine the legitimacy of our elections from within our own borders."

-Hoping to address those threats, the company and its CEO outlined several changes in how it handles ads, posts and other content, in hopes of preserving fair play in the election.
+To address those concerns, the company and its CEO outlined several changes Thursday in how Facebook handles ads, posts and other content.

 If a post aims to undermine the legitimacy of the election – for instance, by "claiming that lawful methods of voting will lead to fraud," Facebook says – the company will attach an informational label.
 A similar approach will cover any content whose goal is to delegitimize the election's outcome.